doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 - Extract to your Morrowind root directory (```C:\...\Morrowind```).
 Do not extract it to ```Morrowind\Data Files```

 #### [MCP Skunk Works](https://www.nexusmods.com/morrowind/mods/26348/?tab=files)
+The beta update of the Morrowind Code Patch (MCP) is an up-to-date release that must be installed over the main files.
 - Download the MCP Beta Main File
 - Extract the contents of the MCP Beta to your Morrowind root directory (```C:\...\Morrowind```), and overwrite when prompted